Wrightington: Amenities

 There are five churches in Wrightington Parish.
 Wrightington has two primary schools, Mossy Lea Primary School and St. Joseph's Catholic Primary School, a hairdresser and two service stations.
 There are three pubs along the main road through the centre of the village and country pubs and restaurants in the outlying part of the village.

 Agriculture and industry

 Wrightington is a rural community of farms and equestrian establishments.
 Dairy, sheep and fish farming together with stables contribute to the agricultural economy.

 Established in 1976, Ainscough Crane Hire has since grown through expansion and acquisition to become the UK's largest crane hire operator.

 Community

-The parish council working in partnership with Lancashire College now offers Mossy Lea Village Hall as a learning facility with computer courses, family learning courses, T'ai chi and Yoga classes.
+The parish council working in partnership with Lancashire College now offers Mossy Lea Village Hall as a learning facility with computer courses, family learning courses, tai chi and yoga classes.
 There is also a village hall at Appley Bridge.